terracotta-education/terracotta/README.md

         - BIGINT
     - give foreign key and other constraints proper names

+7. Add the changelog file to changelog-master.xml.

-7. To verify your migration script, stop and remove your Docker MySQL container and create a fresh new one.
+8. To verify your migration script, stop and remove your Docker MySQL container and create a fresh new one.
 Also, set `ddl-auto` to `validate`, then start up your application.